 Small business contractor insurance is more important than ever.
 The Covid-19 pandemic has disrupted the construction industry.
-Navigating the insurance market can be complicated for newcomers.
+It is a challenge for newcomers to navigate the insurance market.
 So let’s take a quick look at what coverage you need, and why.

 General Liability coverage is essential.
 It helps protect you from heavy financial losses in cases of litigation due to bodily injury, property damage, personal injury, and advertising and marketing damages.